chenbishop/kasm-helm/charts/kasm-single-zone/README.md

 The following will deploy Kasm in a single zone configuration.

+## Prerequisite
+1. StorageClass must be set on the cluster as PVC is needed for the postgres-db. https://documentation.suse.com/cloudnative/virtualization/v1.4/en/storage/storageclass.html
+2. if you would like to expose the app publicly, the ingress controller needs to be installed

 ### Edit values.yaml

 1. Change the namespace variable if desired (you can also change this by using the `--namespace <namespace name>` when you run the Helm Chart if you do not wish to modify this value)